The back door is making a comeback - medically speaking.

 Thus far, clinical studies have shown no rectal bioavailability of unadulterated THC [2,7].
 And while it’s plausible to speculate that cannabinoids could have an effect via local pathways in the colon and elsewhere, those pathways haven’t been studied yet.
 Although many anecdotal reports are positive, there are some significant discrepancies in observed efficacy .
 Far more research is needed to better understand exactly how this method works (or doesn’t).

 But there’s no need for patients to wait until all the results are in.
 If you’re curious, suppositories could be worth a try.
-You probably won’t get a “head high,” according to the legendary Tommy Chong, who uses cannabis suppositories under a doctor’s supervision to ease symptoms of prostate and rectal cancer.
+You probably won’t get a “head high,” according to the legendary Tommy Chong, who uses cannabis suppositories under a doctor’s supervision.
 Though you might feel a little “butt high,” Chong says with a smile, which is not necessarily a bad thing.

 How To Make Your Own Suppositories